 Where the design community meets.

-San Francisco, CA Head of Design, Brigade Joined almost 5 years ago
+San Francisco, CA Head of Design, Brigade Joined over 7 years ago

 +1 for this display.
 Absolutely beautiful picture quality, colors, and not glossy.